cult-of-coders/bigbang-docs/source/backend/queries-and-mutations.md

 {
   Mutation: {
     insertPost(_, args) {
-      const { post } = args; // post has the form {title, description}
+5. Create a query that returns only the first 5 ele const { post } = args; // post has the form {title, description}
       console.log(post);
       // Do some action in the database